texas-mcallen-mission/deploy-tester/noteForPushing.md

 WYLO: dealing with bugs getting to public key on repo

-turning off cat echo
-cat | echo
-trying printing out an entire script to test.
+first test of the day, hopefully caches have cleared up turning off cat echo cat | echo trying printing out an entire script to test.